The Conflict-Free Git Flow We Implemented at Kesia.id

 - Reduced Merge Conflicts: By branching from

-and rebasing regularly, our feature branches stay much closer to the production code, drastically reducing conflicts. - Faster Feature Releases: Cherry-picking is no longer necessary, as features are already based on the latest
+masterand rebasing regularly, our feature branches stay much closer to the production code, drastically reducing conflicts. - Faster Feature Releases: Cherry-picking is no longer necessary, as features are already based on the latest

-code. - Cleaner Development Process: The
+mastercode. - Cleaner Development Process: The

-.
+developbranch remains a cleaner staging area for integration testing before features are merged intomaster.
 The linear history due to squashing makes it easier to track changes and identify issues.

 Key Considerations